Engee documentation

 Ports

-A control signal that determines which of the input signals goes to the output.
+A control signal that determines which of the input signals passes to the output.

-First data input as a scalar, vector, matrix, array or bus.
+The first data input is in the form of a scalar, vector, matrix, array, or bus.

-• If all input signals are scalars, the output signal is also a scalar.
+• If all the input signals are scalars, then the output signal is also a scalar.

 • If at least one of the input signals is a vector, the output of the block is a vector.
 In this case, the block extends any scalar input signals to vectors.